jeongjun-park/jeongjun-park.github.io/index.md

 - **Protocol design for V2X communications and 5G New Radio (NR)**

 ---
-## Research Projects

-* National Research Foundation grant funded by the Korea government (MSIT), **“Research on distributed learning and extended-vision based 3D object detection model for autonomous driving in 5G networks,”** 2020-2023.

-* 5G Unmanned Vehicle Research Center funded by the Institute for Information & Communications Technology Promotion, **“Research and Education for Integrated Technology of 5G/Autonomous Vehicles,”** 2018-2019.

-* LG Electronics,
-**“Dual Interface Synchronized Hybrid V2X Research by Simulation,”** 2018.

-* Institute for Information & communications Technology Promotion grant funded by the Ministry of Science, ICT and Future Planning (MSIP) of the Republic of Korea, **“Spectrum Sensing and Future Radio Communication Platforms,”** 2016–2017.

----
 ## Current Collaborators

 #### - [Hyung-Sin Kim](https://sites.google.com/site/hskiminthebody/home) (Assistant Professor, Data Science, Seoul National University)